kerokero5150/AppleII-VGA-MINI/README.md

 ### install the firmeware

-This project is fork version of markadev's AppleII VGA, You can set it up by following the article [here](https://github.com/markadev/AppleII-VGA/tree/main/pico).<BR><BR>
+This project is fork version of markadev's AppleII VGA, You can set it up by following the article [here](https://github.com/markadev/AppleII-VGA/tree/main/pico).<BR><BR>Of course, you can use the .uf2 files published by the designers of these forks, including Briel... as they are.<BR>

 ### Sold at Kero's Mac Mods Store *Early February 2024